The Mountain (song): Recording

-Release
+Music video

 "The Mountain" was released as the first single off Outsider on January 25, 2018 with an accompanying music video.
 In the music video, the band is singing in an Ultimate Fighting Championship ring with a guest appearance by Misha Cirkunov.
 The music video was directed by Sean Cartwright.

 Reception

-Digital Journal said "The Mountain" had "infectious riffs and strong hooks" alongside relevant and hopeful lyrics.
+Markos Papadatos of Digital Journal said "The Mountain" had "infectious riffs and strong hooks" alongside relevant and hopeful lyrics.

 The band won the Rock Songwriters of the Year award for "The Mountain" on the 30th anniversary of the SOCAN Awards.
 The song also won the "No. 1 Song of the Year" award by SOCAN.